+356-2033-01-78

 Validity

-The validity period of a Malta residence permit for nomads is one year, and then it may be renewed.
-The maximum period of residence with this type of permit is four years.
+The validity period of a Malta residence permit for nomads is 1 year, and then it may be renewed.
+The maximum period of residence with this type of permit is 4 years.
 Nomads are not eligible for permanent residence or citizenship in Malta and must leave the country once their permit expires.

 The application processing time is up to 30 days, so nomads should apply for renewal no later than a month before the permit expires.